espressomd/espresso/doc/sphinx/advanced_methods.rst

     viscosity = 1.0, friction = 1.0, T =1.0, prefactor = 1.0, stencil = 'linkcentered', advection = True, fluid_coupling = 'friction')
     sys.actors.add(ek)

-.. note:: `Feature ELECTROKINETICS and LB_GPU required`
+.. note:: `Features ELECTROKINETICS and LB_GPU required`

 The above is a minimal example how to initialize the LB fluid, and it is very similar to the Lattice-Boltzmann command in set-up.
 We